AbdulSamad7037/Sales-Dashboard/README.md

 7. Designed and implemented a robust data model, followed by the creation of interactive and insightful visualizations in Power BI.

 # Insights
-1.In this dashboard, we can see company has generated total revenue in 4 years ₹ 985M 2.In 4 years Delhi NCR is our largest market in terms of revenue with ₹ 482M and total contribution of 49% with total revenue 3.In our top 5 customers, the Electricalsara Stores is our biggest customer who has generated total ₹ 413 M revenue generated in 4 years.
+1.In this dashboard, we can see company has generated total revenue in 4 years ₹ 985M.
+2.In 4 years Delhi NCR is our largest market in terms of revenue with ₹ 482M and total contribution of 49% with total revenue.
+3.In our top 5 customers, the Electricalsara Stores is our biggest customer who has generated total ₹ 413 M revenue generated in 4 years.
 4.In our top 5 products,the Prod318 is our highest product has generated total ₹ 69M revenue generated in 4 years.
-5.Revenue Trend is showing that in June 2020 revenue has been decreased drastically compared to the revenue last year
+5.Revenue Trend is showing that in June 2020 revenue has been decreased drastically compared to the revenue last year.